sqlalchemyorg/zeekofile/README.rst

 to keep the development server running while altering files.

-Should the mainline of Blogofile become again maintained, I will enthusiastically port my sites to the new architecture, however for now I really need something that can continue to build my sites even after Python 2.7 is no longer available.
+Should the mainline of Blogofile become again maintained, I will enthusiastically port my sites to the new architecture.
+For now, I need a Python 3 compatible tool that I can maintain.